 - c.
 If the applicant intends to conduct an aquifer test on a test well and prepare a Hydrogeological Report to support an individual Production Permit application, the applicant shall submit the following information: - i. an aquifer test work plan to include the required information as specified in the District's Guidelines subject to review and approval by the General Manager.
 For anticipated annual Production Permit volumes more than 200,000,000 gallons, the applicant must submit an aquifer test monitoring plan and establish an aquifer test monitoring network in accordance with Rule 3-1.4.D. - ii. a proposed well design schematic for the alternate completion design with specifications to include: the total depth, borehole diameter, casing diameter and depth, annular seal interval(s), annular sealing method, surface completion specifications, and any other pertinent well construction information. - d.
-If an aquifer test and Hydrogeological Report is conducted on a test well for the purposes of satisfying the application requirements of a Production Permit, an additional aquifer test may be required as a special permit provision after the well is permanently completed for its ultimate planned use. - 3 Conditions and Requirements.
+If an aquifer test and Hydrogeological Report are conducted on a test well for the purposes of satisfying the application requirements of a Production Permit, an additional aquifer test may be required as a special permit provision after the well is permanently completed for its ultimate planned use. - 3.
+Conditions and Requirements.
 Each authorization under this permit by rule shall be subject to the following conditions and requirements: - a.
 Groundwater produced from the well is not in excess of the volume that is necessary to conduct an aquifer test as specified in the aquifer test work plan. - b.
 The well shall be equipped with a meter in accordance with Rule 3-2.1. - c.
 The permittee shall keep accurate records of the metered pumpage during the aquifer test.
 Such records shall be submitted to the District upon completion of the test. - d.
 Authorization under this permit by rule shall expire upon completion of the aquifer test as specified in the aquifer test work plan or within six months of approval, whichever occurs first.
 Temporary test wells shall either be plugged or modified and permanently completed in accordance with District Rules and Well Construction Standards within six months of completion of the wells.

 - e.
 The well shall be completed in accordance with the District's Well Construction Standards and, at minimum, shall not be open at the surface or allow water zones of different chemical quality to commingle. - f.
-The District may require other conditions on the basis of sitespecific or use-specific circumstances. - 2.
-This general permit by rule is subject to the permit conditions and requirements of Rule 3-1.11 and the provisions of Rule 3-4. - 3.
+The District may require other conditions on the basis of sitespecific or use-specific circumstances. - g.
+Authorized Testing Volume.
+The District will authorize a temporary testing volume.
+A fee will be assessed for volumes over 10 million gallons in accordance with the fee schedule. - 4.
+This general permit by rule is subject to the permit conditions and requirements of Rule 3-1.11 and the provisions of Rule 3-4. - 5.
 This general permit is applicable to test well(s) registered on or after September 10, 2009. - E. General Conservation Permit.